More Marvel, please! Disney CEO Bob Iger sees new big money opportunities in his caped crusaders

 So long as the title provides experiential and retail opportunities for Disney’s overall business, it’s all good.
 Indeed, despite the film’s huge box-office haul, during the call Disney’s CFO Christine McCarthy stressed that Endgame‘s profits would be “tempered” by its high production cost.

-A major new target is China, where Endgame is the highest grossing Western film of all time, racking up over $600 million thus far.
+A major new target is China, where Endgame is the highest grossing Western film of all time, racking in over $600 million thus far.

 “Marvel has gotten extremely popular in China,” Iger said.
 “The idea of bringing Marvel TV shows (there) as part of the direct-to-consumer strategy is something we’re very invested in.”
-Though as of now it’s unclear if and when Disney will penetrate China with Disney+, Disney’s upcoming entertainment streaming app, due to regulatory restrictions.
+Although, as of now it’s unclear if and when Disney will penetrate China with Disney+, Disney’s upcoming entertainment streaming app, due to regulatory restrictions.

 In the meantime, Iger said that Disney’s new Shanghai Disneyland theme park is a logical place for Marvel to feed China’s appetite for all things superhero.
 “I imagine we’ll get very ambitious about what we do with Marvel in Shanghai Disneyland,” Iger said, joking that he imagined his teams were almost certainly listening on the earnings call to hear his charge.